This Is the Creator of Journey's Stunning Next Big Indie Game

 It's called simply Sky, and it looks as mesmerizing and visually balletic as indie studio Thatgamecompany's last three games, Flow, Flower and Journey.
 The game was revealed as Apple was wrapping up its ballyhooed September 12 iPhone event, during which the iPhone-maker unveiled a next-gen iPhone (dubbed the iPhone X), showed off a bunch of wizardly augmented reality apps, and demoed a 4K version of its Apple TV set-top.
 (You can watch the whole thing distilled to less than 3 minutes here.)

 Sky's connection is that it's specifically for iPhones, iPads and the Apple TV — a lineup that is itself noteworthy, as the studio's last three games were exclusive to Sony's PlayStation 3 and 4 consoles.
+[Update: It's for iOS devices and Apple TV first, but Thatgamecompany tells me there will be more platforms to come.]
 Thatgamecompany describes Sky as "a social adventure game," which at the highest level sounds like a tagline for Journey, the studio's last game released in 2012.
 In Journey, players wordlessly maneuvered through barren, dune-covered zones, occasionally bumping into other players, with whom they could interact musically as they voyaged.

 It's not clear what you do in Sky yet, though it superficially resembles Journey's leaping, gliding gameplay and passage with others toward some unknown goal.
 The differences at this point are chiefly visual, Sky's involving what looks to be a massive, corkscrewing cloudscape set against a cerulean sky.
 Pastoral pockets of land, possibly mountaintops or perhaps an archipelago of floating atolls, beckon like islands of greenspace.
 In the trailer's starting area, arcane symbols appear on hillsides or between strange pillars.
 Are they related to the game's hypothetical puzzles?
 One of several characters sporting capes with a triplicate diamond pattern appears to issue a signal, after which others join it, dashing to the edge of the area before leaping off and swooping down into the swirling cloud bank.